-Worried About Trump With Nukes?
-Pence Is Your Only Hope.
+Trump Unfit To Be President?
+There's A Fast Way To Get Rid Of Him.

 “Terrifying, when you stop and think about it,” said John Hudak, a senior fellow who studies presidential powers at the Brookings Institution.
 “The ability of the president to order a nuclear attack is almost certainly faster than the ability to assemble the Cabinet and poll it.”

+Trump’s recent behavior, culminating in the unrestrained, 77-minute rally in Phoenix, has some commentators wondering whether Trump is fit to serve as president.
+“I found this downright scary and disturbing,” former intelligence chief James Clapper said on CNN of the rally.
+“I worry about frankly the access to nuclear codes.
+In a fit of pique, if he decides to do something about [North Korean dictator] Kim Jong Un, there’s actually very little to stop him.”

 Trump’s statements on North Korea in recent weeks are unprecedented from an American president since the dawn of the nuclear age seven decades ago.
-But the White House and its defenders paint them as deliberately tough to send a strong message to North Korean dictator Kim Jong Un.
+But the White House and its defenders paint them as deliberately tough to send a strong message to Kim.
 They say the more temperate remarks from Defense Secretary James Mattis and Secretary of State Rex Tillerson are part of a carefully thought-out strategy.

 Others worry that the reality is exactly as it seems: A president incapable of managing his temper is lashing out recklessly on something that could bring global catastrophe.